Phirxian/phd-airphen-alignment/README.md

 ![alt text](figures/math-affine-correction.png "equation of the affine correction")

-+ selecte the detected points of the nearest height (know by the user or using sensor)
++ selecte the detected points of the nearest height (know by the user or using the internal GPS sensor)
 + compute the centroid grid (each point mean)
 + compute affine transfrom from each spectral band to this centroid grid
 + crop each spectral bands to the minimal bbox